ConPaaS-team/conpaas/docs/installation.rst

 ----------------
-ConPaaS uses SSL certificates in order to secure the communication between you and the director, but also to ensure that only authorized parties such as yourself and the various component of ConPaaS can interact with the system.
+ConPaaS uses SSL certificates in order to secure the communication between you and the director, but also to ensure that only authorized parties such as yourself and the various components of ConPaaS can interact with the system.

 It is therefore crucial that the SSL certificate of your director contains the